George Nicol (bookseller): Association with Boydell family

 Nicol was married twice.
-Little is known of his first marriage, except that it produced a son, William.
+His first marriage was to Elspeth Wilken, though little is known about her.
+The union produced six sons, including William.
 By the mid-1780s Nicol had developed a close friendship with the family of the engraver and publisher John Boydell.
 In November 1786, Nicol and John Boydell were among the dinner guests at the West Hampstead home of the engraver's nephew Josiah Boydell.
 This dinner was the genesis for the Boydells' Shakespeare Gallery project, in which Nicol became heavily involved.
 By Nicol's account (published many years later) the idea of an illustrated Shakespeare edition was at least partly his own, and something he had proposed unsuccessfully in his youth to David Garrick.
 Others, including the painter George Romney also later claimed to have proposed the idea.

 It is undisputed, however, that Nicol was an enthusiastic participant in the Shakespeare venture.
 It appears to have been Nicol who recruited William Martin, a typefounder from Birmingham, to cut the type for the new edition, and Martin worked at first from Nicol's home in Pall Mall.
 While Martin was working on the typeface, Nicol and Boydell met the printer William Bulmer by chance, resulting in the agreement to establish Bulmer and Nicol's Shakespeare Press at 3 Russell Court, off Cleveland Row at the western end of Pall Mall.
 With input from Nicol and Bulmer, Martin created a typeface that so successfully combined utility with beauty that experts took it to be the work of the continental master Giambattista Bodoni.
 Today, a revived version of this font is known as Bulmer.

 The bibliographer Thomas Frognall Dibdin reports that despite Nicol and Bulmer's satisfaction with the typeface, they were irked by continuing unfavorable comparisons to Bodoni's output.
 To demonstrate the quality of their new typeface they concocted a "pretty cheat" that they called the "Bodoni Hum".
 Bulmer set and printed Cicero's De Officiis on four large octavo pages in a style mimicking Bodoni's output.
 Implying that the type was Bodoni's, Nicol showed the sample to various customers, who were so impressed by its beauty that they were anxious to buy copies.
 Nicol told them "that Mr. Bodoni had an agent in town; and if they would turn to the bottom of the last page of the specimen, they would find his address".
 The customers turned the page to find printed: "W. Bulmer and Co.
 Shakspeare Press."
 (Nicol denied Dibdin's initial assertion that the name "Bodoni Hum" derived from an exchange between Nicol and George III.)
 The new typeface helped build the reputation of Bulmer and Nicol's printing office, and the high quality of his output in turn helped build the reputation and popularity of British-produced books in the late-18th century.
 The association with William Bulmer was continued by Nicol's son William, who ran Bulmer's press from 1819 to 1835.
 George Nicol's partnership with Bulmer was formally dissolved on 31 December 1819.